YhomiAce/news-grid/README.md

 $ cd news-grid
 ```

-3. Create .env from .env.example:
+3. Create .env from .env.example and fill in the necessary api keys:

 ```bash
 $ cp .env.example .env